awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-endpoints.md

 1. Select the Client VPN endpoint to view\.

 1. Use tabs to view the associated target networks, authorization rules, routes, and client connections\.

+   You can use filters to help refine your search\.

 **To view Client VPN endpoints using the AWS CLI**
 Use the [describe\-client\-vpn\-endpoints](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-client-vpn-endpoints.html) command\.